mrb113/mrb113.github.io/_posts/2016-12-10-ndiskd-miniports-color-coding.md

 `!ndiskd.miniports` will spit out some [info about the miniports present on the system](https://msdn.microsoft.com/en-us/library/windows/hardware/ff564148(v=vs.85).aspx).

-Sometimes, the miniport's name will be in some crazy color.
+Sometimes the miniport's name will be in some crazy color.
 Sometimes the system will have miniports with multiple colors.
 It's sort of like Fiji water bottles - it's pretty, but nobody's entirely sure what the point of it is.
+Of course, this is only if you're a WinDbg user!
+KD users will not see colors.
+However, since you're using KD, I get the idea that you probably like it that way.

-(as far as I know `!ndiskd.netadapter` and `!ndiskd.miniports` are functionally the same.
+*as far as I know `!ndiskd.netadapter` and `!ndiskd.miniports` are functionally the same.
 Don't quote me on that, though - !ndiskd is desparately in need of a documentation update.
 Do you know?
-Drop me a line.)
+Drop me a line.*

 ![ndiskd.netadapter](../images/ndiskd_blue.png)